 5. Who and/or what inspires your work?

 For me, inspiration comes from everything around me, but mostly from music.
-I think it’s an important part of my creation process.
+I think it’s an important part of my creative process.
 Another important aspect is the experiences I have.
 I like everything to have a story, even if it doesn’t look like it in the final result.
-A lot of them are memories from my childhood and others from things I see every day.
+A lot of them are memories of my childhood and others from things I see every day.
 The people who influence, or my biggest role models, are my friends.
 Even though I admire very successful artists around the world, my friends will always be my favorite designers and artists because I have learned so much from them.

 6. What role does art play in your life?
 How does it change the way you view the world?

 Developing as an artist has changed me completely, it has taught me to express myself with freedom and give a new purpose to my emotions and thoughts.
-It has helped me understand myself better as a person and to observe everything with more detail.
+It has helped me understand myself better as a person and to observe everything in more detail.

 7. Where did you study?.

 I’m still a work in process, hahaha, I study Graphic Design in Universidad Dr. José Matías Delgado.

 8. Where do you see yourself in five years?
 Working in an agency?

 I hope to still be working as a freelance illustrator and to have a store in which I can sell my illustrations and designs on different products.
 Also, I hope to collaborate with artists whom I admire and have inspired a lot of my work.

 10. What do you hope to achieve with your art?